cryptax/droidlysis/README.md

 python3 droidlysis3.py --help
 ```

-Alternatively, you can get DroidLysis from Pypi, using pip3.
+Alternatively, you can get DroidLysis from PyPi, using pip3.
 The package may be slightly behind the git repository (+ this is less tested: issues welcome).

 ```
 $ python3 -m venv droidlysis